Kintoun/FFXIV-Crafting-Helper/README.md

 Make sure your character is not next to any interactables in the world.
 The script sends 'Confirm' keyboard commands which the game may interpret as interact with nearby interactables.

 ### Script seems to be getting stuck during execution
-You're likely using your keyboard/mouse at the same time the script is running.
+You're likely using your keyboard/mouse at the same time the script is running or your CPU is under heavy load.
 While theoretically this should work fine, in practice FFXIV sometimes misses inputs from the script.
 Single macro crafts are safe even if FFXIV misses an input and will not get stuck.
 Multi macro crafts it is recommended to AFK.